 Kate has explored the Bay Area creative community from almost every angle.
 As a writer, editor, publicist, event director, brand manager and business advisor, her uniquely diverse abilities have all been grounded in a central focus on supporting the arts.
 Open Color is the culmination of over a decade’s experience in creative consultation, start-up employment and a passion for the underground.

-Dan Davis, CFO
+Dan Davis, Founding Investor

 Dan has been an unflinching supporter of the local arts community for years.
 In addition to spreading smiles across dancefloors around the Bay as an established DJ, he has become a cornerstone advocate for dozens of creatives struggling to support their immeasurable talent.
 Dan remains essential in nurturing the underground, and Open Color further serves an ongoing commitment to those efforts.